-We All Have Stories is located on the Connecticut shoreline in Guilford, CT.
+Introducing We All Have Stories, located on the Connecticut shoreline in Guilford, CT.
 What do we do?
 Quite simply, we create family history videos and personal history videos.
 Everyone has a story to tell and those stories deserve to be told… and to be preserved for future generations.
 We help you document and preserve those important stories by creating video biographies.

-Tom and Miriam, (see photo) in 1947, are blessed to have many children, grandchildren and even great-grandchildren.
-Like many from the “greatest generation”, they were a bit reluctant to talk of their earlier lives, especially the war years.
+Tom and Miriam, pictured below in1947, are blessed to have many children, grandchildren and even great-grandchildren.
+Like many from the "Greatest Generation", they were a bit reluctant to talk of their earlier lives, especially the war years.
 But now that they have recorded their personal video memoir, they are so happy they did because it gave them the opportunity to go back in time and bring their experiences forward to the present as well as to the future, for their appreciative great-great-grandchildren to enjoy.

 Don't you be reluctant.
 We offer high quality video production at very affordable rates.
 Don't delay.
 We all have stories.
 It’s time to tell yours.